MicrosoftDocs/memdocs/sccm/develop/sum/how-to-enable-or-disable-the-software-updates-client-agent.md

 ms.collection: M365-identity-device-management
 ---
 # How to Enable or Disable the Software Updates Client Agent
-You enable or disable the Software Updates Client Agent, in System Center Configuration Manager, by modifying the site control file settings.
+You enable or disable the Software Updates Client Agent, in Configuration Manager, by modifying the site control file settings.

 ### To enable or disable the Software Updates Client Agent